 Applicants whose first language is not English are required to provide proof of proficiency in English as part of the application process.
 To see if your nationality counts as the UK Visas and Immigration (UKVI) definition of an English speaking country (meaning you normally wouldn’t need to provide documentary proof of English competency), please go to the following web-page.
 Applicants must note, however, that in additional to holding a passport from such a country, the applicant must have both predominantly resided and received the majority of their schooling in that country.
 This will be determined by the College’s Admissions Office during the application review process and be confirmed to the applicant by the time of any offer decision.

-The College’s English language web-pages provide information on both the main English testing schemes we use and the marks required to meet our requirements (for example, in the IELTS testing scheme, we look for 7.5 overall (and 7.5 in the written component). https://www.qmul.ac.uk/international-students/englishlanguagerequirements/postgraduate-research-english-language-requirements/
+Our English language web page provides information on both the main English testing schemes we use and the marks required to meet our requirements (for example, in the IELTS testing scheme, we look for 7.5 overall (and 7.5 in the written component).

-The College’s web-pages also list the various types of English test we may accept results from: https://www.qmul.ac.uk/international-students/englishlanguagerequirements/alternative-qualifications/
+The College’s web pages also list the various types of English tests we may accept results from: https://www.qmul.ac.uk/international-students/englishlanguagerequirements/alternative-qualifications/

-Applicants who our Admissions Office, having reviewed the application document, have determined must provide proof of English and who haven’t done so should be aware that any offer they will receive, should their application be successful, will be conditional upon their providing documentary proof they have taken a relevant English test and met the required mark.
-Therefore, applicants from outside the EU should be aware that student visas can only be applied for once an applicant holds an unconditional offer to their proposed programme of study.
+Successful applicants who are required to provide proof of English and who haven’t done so by the time of the submission of their application will receive offers conditional upon their providing documentary proof they have taken a relevant English test and met the required mark prior to their enrolment date.
+Therefore, applicants from outside the EU should be aware that student visas can only be applied for once an applicant holds an unconditional offer to their proposed programme of study, meaning English documentation must be submitted in sufficient time prior to their proposed entry date to ensure the applicant is able to attend the UK

 For further queries regarding acceptable English language qualifications, please contact the Admissions team directly via email to firstname.lastname@example.org.

-Finally, further information on our English language entry requirement policy can be found at: https://www.qmul.ac.uk/international-students/englishlanguagerequirements/postgraduate-research-english-language-requirements/
+Finally, further information on our English language entry requirement policy can be found here.

 Specifically, in addition to the section on the School of Law PhD programme, applicants should read the ‘Postgraduate Guidelines’ section given on the bottom of this web-page.